Tutti

 Photo by Brooke Cagle

 The key here is to bring value to your audience, so think about what you can share online that will help them.
-People that come across your articles or newsletter whilst searching for product photography ideas or how to launch a photography business, for example, will then be driven to check out your work.
+People that come across your articles or newsletter whilst searching for how to take great photographs of children or how to launch an event photography business, for example, will then be driven to check out your work.
 Not to mention that you will have already established yourself as a voice of authority in their minds, so they'll be more likely to trust you as a business.

 3. Create a portfolio

 Starting a photography portfolio can be a daunting task.
-But when you are marketing as a photographer, your portfolio is your most important asset.
+But when you are marketing as an event photographer, your portfolio is your most important asset.
 It showcases your photographs to potential clients so that they can get an idea of what to expect should they choose to hire you.
 Lead with your best work and if your styles or aesthetics tend to be diverse, consider creating personalised portfolios according to these specific markers.
-Look to your favourite photographer's portfolios as inspiration for how to organise your own, and try out different photo editing software to refine your work
+Look to other photographer's portfolios as inspiration for how to organise your own, and try out different photo editing software to refine your work.

 image showing a photo album containing black and white landscape photographs